Window Tint Percentages for Cars 2025

 Not Suitable For:

-• Such low window tint percentages are not ideal for night driving as they can severely limit outward visibility.
+• Such low window tint percentages are not ideal for night driving.They can severely limit outward visibility.

 20% Tint: